cyevgeniy/bpv/README.md

 - `--commit`, `-c` - if set, adds all files listed in `bp.conf.js` to git and create a commit with the "Bump version" message.
+- `--tag`, `-t` - create a tag after version increment with new version as annotate message
 - `--verbose`, `-v` - print the list of files and the result of version replacement in them.